vitali-fedulov/imagehash/README.md

 # Fast approximate image search with Go

-This hash-table based package provides fast and RAM-friendly rough approximation of image similarity.
+This hash-table-based package provides fast and RAM-friendly rough approximation of image similarity.
 It is meant for cases of datasets containing billions images or more.

 After that a slower one-to-all image comparison package [images4](https://github.com/vitali-fedulov/images4) should be used on the resulting image set produced with the approximate algorithm of package imagehash.
 This filtering sequence is necessary, because direct one-to-all comparison with Eucledian approach of images4 is not scalable for very large image sets.